 Here are our favorite web hosting companies:

 Bluehost is my go-to company for hosting when I start a new blog or website.
-The company was founded in 2003, and its headquarters are in Utah.

 Why do I like Bluehost so much?
 Three reasons: